TQRG/secbench/README.md

 # Publications

-**If you use the dataset in your research, please cite one of the publications below:**
+**If you use the dataset in your research, please, cite one of the publications below:**

 "A Database of Existing Vulnerabilities to Enable Controlled Testing Studies" Sofia Reis & Rui Abreu, International Journal of Secure Software Engineering (IJSSE) 2017 [[Paper]](https://www.igi-global.com/article/a-database-of-existing-vulnerabilities-to-enable-controlled-testing-studies/201213)